MinatsuT/PSoC5_OpenJTAG_Adapter/README.en.md

 Connect PSoC 5LP Prototyping Kit's MicroUSB to the debug host that runs OpenOCD.

-You can monitor and control via KitProg's COM port.
+You can monitor and control via KitProg's COM port speeds of 921,600bps.

 TRST is an optional hard reset signal.